/** * FAQ Accordion * Handles expand/collapse behavior for FAQ items */

 Some teams just need a clock that works without a manual.
 Homebase is that.
 The interface is clean, the mobile app is straightforward, and a new hire can figure out how to punch in without help.
 For a community center or a single-site shelter with a rotating hourly staff, that simplicity is the whole point.

-The free Basic plan handles one location with unlimited employees, which fits a lot of nonprofits that operate out of one building.
+The free, Basic plan handles one location with unlimited employees, which fits a lot of nonprofits that operate out of one building.
 It includes scheduling, time tracking, and a team messaging tool, so managers can post a schedule and staff can swap shifts in the same app.
-The limit shows up if you run multiple sites: Homebase prices by location, so a nonprofit with several program offices pays more, and some controls like geofencing sit on paid tiers.
+The limit shows up if you run multiple sites: Homebase prices by location, so a nonprofit with several program offices pays more, and some controls, like geofencing, are only available on paid tiers.

 Key Features